rameshbaboov/traffic_sign_classifier/LENET_TESTED_WITH_SOMEMORE IMAGES/README.md

      10 11 11 32  9  8 33 29  7 11 10 28 32 31  2 16 10 13 10  1 40  4 27  7]

-#### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

-The Convolution neural network Architecture consists of following five layers:

-#####   Layer 1: Convolutional layer with Input as 32x32x1 and Output as 28x28x6 with a RELU activation function followed a 		pooling with input as 28x28x6 and Output as 14x14x6.

-#####   Layer 2: Output of Layer 1 as input to Convolutional layer with output as 10x10x16 and with a RELU activation function         followed a pooling with input as 10x10x16 and flattened Output as 5x5x16

-#####   Layer 3: Output of Layer 2 input to fully connected layer followed by RELU activation function.
-Also implemented drop 		out in layer 3 to increase the accuracy.
-Accuracy increased from 92% to 95% with drop out

-#####   Layer 4: output of Layer 3 to fully connected layer followed by RELU activation function with dropout.
-Output = 84.

-#####    Layer 5: Fully connected layer with input of 84 and output as 10 that returns the final logits

 ```python
 import tensorflow as tf
 EPOCHS = 52